LeaRain/IaCBitwarden/README.md

 The project itselt contains the setup process of a password manager, in this case Bitwarden (as frontend) and Vaultwarden (as backend).

+Please notice that we have used the following puppet modules:
+* puppetlabs-docker
+* puppetlabs-postgresql